Lost on Journey: Plot

 Li Chenggong (Xu Zheng) is a wealthy and arrogant businessman who treats his employees poorly and has a secret mistress, Manni (Li Man).
 Although his mistress wants him to spend Chinese New Year with her in Shijiazhuang, Li feels obligated to return to his hometown Changsha to celebrate Chinese New Year with his wife Meili (Zuo Xiaoqing), daughter, and mother.
 Arriving at the crowded airport, Li finds he has been mistakenly booked in the economy class and sits next to the first-time flyer Niu Geng (Wang Baoqiang), a naïve and gullible migrant worker who works as a milk extraction technician.
 Niu is also setting out to Changsha to claim his defaulted wages from "his boss' debtor" with a (questionable) promissory note given to him by his boss.

 As Li and Niu’s lives crosses paths, the two embark in a chaotic journey together.
 The duo experiences a seemingly never-ending streak of bad luck as they try to make their way to Changsha.

 After the airplane takes off, the Changsha airport experiences a heavy snowstorm so their flight is cancelled and they are forced to turn back.
 Li then manages to acquire a train ticket, but once on board, he realizes the ticket he purchased was a counterfeit, which just happens to be the same seat that Niu bought.
 As some train tracks collapsed due to a landslide, the two leave the train and attempt to take the bus.

 When they are about to get on the bus to Changsha, Niu is touched by a female beggar (Zhang Xinyi) and wants to give her money.
 Li discourages Niu from doing so and calls him an idiot for believing in the lies of the beggar.
-Niu still ends up giving her money, but the beggar does not return.
+Li leaves Niu and boards his bus.
+Li falls asleep and the bus driver wakes him up hours later, informing him the bus has returned to the station due to a broken bridge.
+Li and Niu meet again, and Niu tells Li he still ends up giving the beggar money, but she does not return.